Things To Do With The Kids

-Villa Gomera and Villa El Hierro are situated on Fuerteventura Golf Club, an 18 hole championship golf course with lush wide fairways lined by swaying palm trees.
+Villa Gomera is situated on Fuerteventura Golf Club, an 18 hole championship golf course with lush wide fairways lined by swaying palm trees.
 The course, the first on the island of Fuerteventura, is a par 70 extending 6124 metres from the championship tees, with a mild descent from the Clubhouse down towards the ocean.

 The Golf course, which is superbly appointed and maintained, will present a challenge to the most serious golfer as well as an ideal place to improve your golf game if you are less experienced.
 There is a large practice area which includes a 50 bay driving range area and extensive practice putting / chipping facilities.
 Professional tuition is available in several languages

 The Fuerteventura golf clubhouse includes large pro-shop, changing rooms with lockers, a club storage area and a choice of excellent bars and restaurants.
 There is also an outside terrace and garden area where you can enjoy your drink overlooking the 18th green with spectacular views down towards the Atlantic Ocean.

 Buggies, trolleys and two classes of clubs can be hired.

 If golf isn’t the game for you, what about a spot of big game fishing?
 Fuerteventura is widely reckoned to be one of the best areas in Europe for big game fishing, and there are plenty of organised trips led by experienced local skippers around the Fuerteventura coast.